Shahzaibfardeen/Resume/README.md

 # Resume :
-This Repo Contact Basic Details About Me & I Created Thid In 2019
+This Repo Contact Basic Details About Me & I Created This In 2019

 ### Website Landing Page (Click On It)
 * [Web-Page](https://shahzaibfardeen.github.io/Resume/)